Exploratory BFS Depths for Zaremba Generators

 The Finding

-The ratio is decreasing and appears to converge to approximately , strongly suggesting:
+The ratio is decreasing and appears to converge to approximately , suggesting:

 The maximum diameter observed is 10, first achieved at .